Punff/hibi/README.md

 # Hibi

-Hibi is CLI habit tracker
+Hibi is a CLI habit tracker

 ## Getting Started